ola-dola/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A: THe DOM is a representation of the the contents of a webpage as a logical tree or node where each element is a node      and represents a branch of the entire document.
+It is the way a browser parses information from sent from a             server and a way for us to interact with the webpage dynamically.

 2. What is an event?

+A: Events are the actions users perform while interacting with  web page like mouse actions, key movements, etc.

 3. What is an event listener?

+A: Event listener is a special attributes we can add to specific elements which implements a callback function when the specified event is performed on the specified element/node by the user.

 4. Why would we convert a NodeList into an Array?

+A: A nodelist does not have the full range of methods and properties built into an array.
+So to be able to work more        dynamically with a nodelist, we convert it into a native array object.

 5. What is a component?

+A: A component is a reusable block of code where we can dynamically create html elements, add some css styling and        javascript functions to it.

 ### Git Set up